If the arch of your foot has been twitching lately, you need to read this information.

 Have you been reading too many ALS sites and are now scared you might have this deadly disease, since muscle twitching (fasciculations) can be a symptom?

-“There are many causes for muscle twitching, most of which are benign,” states neurologist Dr. Mary Dombovy, Vice President, Unity Neurosciences, medical director of the Unity Spine Center in Rochester, N.Y.
+“There are many causes for muscle twitching, most of which are benign,” states neurologist Dr. Mary Dombovy, a neurologist with Rochester Regional Health in New York.

 “Most people will have at least some episodes of muscle twitching during their life, and if it is isolated to one area and not associated with other symptoms and goes away in a few hours or days, you don’t need to see a doctor.”